apogee-labs/gpool/README.md

 		return s + " World", nil
 	})

-	// create a pool with 10 workers and the 2 processors pool := gp.NewPool(context.TODO(), 10, processorA, processorB)
+	// create a pool with 10 workers and one or more processors pool := gp.NewPool(context.TODO(), 10, processorA)
-	// processors can also be added after the pool is created with:
+	// processors can also be added after the pool is created with: pool.AddProcessors(processorB)
-	// pool.AddProcessors(processorA, processorB)

 	numJobs := 100